Verrückt: Operation

-Verrückt was eventually completed and officially opened on July 10, attracting national media coverage.
+Verrückt was eventually completed and officially opened on July 10, 2014, attracting national media coverage.
 Among the first riders was then-Kansas Governor Sam Brownback.
-The riders who had seen the videos of 110 lb sandbags flying off the rafts went on anyway.
+Some riders who were aware of test footage showing 110 lb sandbags becoming airborne nevertheless chose to ride.
 One local judge told Esquire later that she rode the water slide ten times that day, and an employee who had loaded the sandbags during testing said he went down twenty times over its first two days.
 "That should tell you something about how I felt about it," he said.
-However, Henry and Schooley, while watching riders that day, noted how many rafts seemed to be going airborne on the lower hump into the emergency netting meant to keep them on the slide.
+Henry and Schooley noted that several rafts appeared to become airborne over the lower hump before entering the netting system intended to keep riders on the slide.
+In September 2014, Verrückt was voted the world's "Best New Waterpark Ride" at the 2014 Golden Ticket Awards.

-Two months later, Verrückt was voted the world's "Best New Waterpark Ride" at the 2014 Golden Ticket Awards.
-However, at least thirteen riders suffered non-fatal injuries, such as concussions or slipped and herniated discs – many of which had long-term effects – after either hitting the netting or being thrown into it.
-After a Missouri man thrown from the raft suffered facial injuries in June 2016, the park's operations manager allegedly attempted to cover up the incident, telling lifeguards what to write in their reports; it is believed that this happened with other accidents.
+At least thirteen riders suffered non-fatal injuries—such as concussions and herniated discs, many with long-term effects—after either hitting the ride's netting or being thrown into it.
+In June 2016, a rider from Missouri who was ejected from a raft suffered facial injuries; it was later alleged that the park's operations manager attempted to cover up the incident by influencing how lifeguards documented the incident, and similar actions were suspected in other cases.

-Even some uninjured riders were unnerved by Verrückt.
-A Kansas City man who had made a point of riding due to favorable experiences with the Texas Schlitterbahn parks recalled having to grab the raft's auxiliary straps when the Velcro straps holding him came loose after the first drop; he was thankful that his son had used the weight limit as an excuse not to ride.
-A local woman whose boyfriend held her in the raft likewise noted to Esquire that the netting and hoops on the lower hump showed signs of many human collisions.
+Accounts from riders indicate that even some who were not injured found the ride unsettling.
+One rider from Kansas City reported that the ride's Velcro restraints came loose after the first drop, requiring him to hold auxiliary straps.
+A local woman whose boyfriend held her in the raft likewise noted to Esquire that the netting and hoops on the lower hump showed signs of repeated human collisions.